ZihanLiao-ZJU/Sequential-multiple-importance-sampling-for-Reliability-Estimation/README.md

 - Statistics and Machine Learning Toolbox (`fitrgp`, `plsregress`, `makedist`, and `randsample`);
 - Parallel Computing Toolbox for scripts using `parfor`.

-The following dependencies are not included:

-- `FEM`, required by Example 13;
-- `GauIntPot`, required by the general correlated non-normal branch of `Nataf`;
-- the 225-dimensional structural model used in Example 14.

 ## Quick start

 ```matlab